amittallapragada/amittallapragada.github.io/about.md

 permalink: /about/
 ---
 # Overview
 I am currently a software engineer at Cisco Systems in San Jose, CA. I graduated from Arizona State University with a B.S in Computer Science in 2019.
-My primary fields of work are natural language processing and backend web application infrastructure.
+I primarily work on backend web development but also have experience in machine learning.
 Outside of my career, I enjoy stand up comedy, traveling, and making new friends!

 # Current Job
 <p align="left">